-Take in extraordinary Maritime landscapes and charming seaside towns exploring Canada’s beautiful east coast
+Maritime landscapes and charming seaside towns of Canada’s east.

-The fresh ocean mist that permeates the air of quaint towns lined with colourful British colonial architecture; the smell of freshly caught seafood as you stroll scenic boardwalks in Halifax or Charlottetown; hundreds of picture-perfect lighthouses perched on rocky outposts - Eastern Canada is like nowhere else in the world.
-This trip takes you to some of the east coast’s prettiest towns, best attractions and incredible national and provincial parks.
-See the phenomenal Bay of Fundy in action; spend time exploring pristine landscapes at a number of national and provincial parks, including Gros Morne and Cape Breton Highlands National Parks; and visit some of the oldest towns in North America.
-Add a hearty does of quaint Atlantic charm for a trip that will stay with you long after you’ve left Canada’s beautiful Atlantic provinces.
+Ocean mist that permeates the air of quaint colonial towns, the smell of freshly grilled seafood along scenic waterfront boardwalks, and picture-perfect lighthouses perched on rocky outposts – Canada’s Maritimes are like nowhere else in the world.
+This 15-day expedition takes you to some of the east coast’s most charming towns, best attractions and incredible parks.
+See the unusual formations of Hopewell Rocks at different stages of the tide, traverse the scenic Cabot Trail in the Cape Breton Highlands, cruise the Western Brook Pond in Gros Morne National Park and visit some of the oldest towns in North America.
+Add a hearty dose of quaint Atlantic charm for an outdoor adventure that will stay with you long after you’ve left Canada’s beautiful Atlantic provinces.

-Visit the World Heritage listed town of Lunenburg.
-Its picturesque crayon-coloured wood houses not only make the Old Town the best surviving example of a British colonial town in North America, it makes it incredibly photogenic.
-Don’t forget your camera.
+The picturesque crayon-coloured wood houses of Lunenburg not only make the Old Town the best surviving example of a British colonial town in North America, it makes it incredibly photogenic.

 You'll be spending a lot of time in a van with other travellers.
 Free space is limited, especially if the group is full.
 This is all part of the adventure though and you might even make some long-term friends.